dnmfarrell/berrybrew/doc/Configuration.md

 #### Global Config

 Handles application wide configuration.

-Note that now, the defaults from the configuration file and are put into the Windows Registry.
+**Note**: The defaults from the global configuration file  are loaded on first use and then put into the Windows Registry.
+The global configuration file is not used after this initial import so changing any settings after your first run of `berrybrew` won't have any effect.

-To access/set them, instead of in the configuration file, see `berrybrew options help`.
+To modify configuration options, please run `berrybrew options help` instead.

 File location: